mirjak/draft-kuehlewind-shmoo-remote-fee/draft-ietf-shmoo-remote-fee.md

 # Financial Impact

-Online meetings can have lower costs than in-person meetings, however, they still come with expenses, as do other services that the IETF provides such as mailing lists, document access via the datatracker or other online platforms, or support for videoconferencing, e.g., with Webex accounts for working groups and other roles in the IETF.
+Online meetings can have lower costs than in-person meetings, however, they still incur expenses, as do other services that the IETF provides, such as mailing lists, document access via the datatracker or other online platforms, or support for videoconferencing, e.g., use of Meetecho.

-These and other operating costs of the IETF are also cross-financed by income generated through meeting fees.
+These and other operating costs of the IETF are partially cross-financed by income generated through meeting fees.
 The intention of this document and the principle stated herein is not to make participation free for everyone, but to always offer a free remote participation option that a potential attendee can apply for without any barriers other than